DeBukkIt/SimpleFileStorage/README.md

 * **get(String)** Returns your object from the storage

+* **store(String, Object, String)** Stores an Object o using a String key for later identification.
+The object is AES encrypted first using the password you choose.

+* **get(String, String)** Returns your encrypted object from the storage (using your password to decrypt it first).

 * **getFirstKey(Object)** Returns the first key corresponding to the object

 * **getAll()** Returns all stored objects in a HashMap of Strings and Objects